regob/backgammon-kotlinjs/README.md

 - Computer AI player using the Expecti-Minimax algorithm.
 The stronger levels use a neural net (TDGammon-like) exported in the [onnx](https://onnx.ai/) format using the [onnx js runtime](https://www.npmjs.com/package/onnxruntime-web).
+- Rendering only using SVG objects and CSS styling.

 **The game is hosted at: [https://regob.github.io/backgammon-kotlinjs/](https://regob.github.io/backgammon-kotlinjs/)**